qveezzx/retardsense/README.md

 ### 🛠️How to use

-At the beginning, download latest release or compile project by yourself.
-You need only 2 files `DragonBurn.exe` and `DragonBurn-kernel.exe`.
+At the beginning, download latest release.
+You need only 2 files `retardsense.exe` and `kernel.exe`.

 > [!NOTE]
-> Kernel driver is close source for safety reasons, download it from release.
+> Kernel driver is close source for safety reasons, download it from release, it is completly safe.

-Now you should run `Retard-kernel.exe` to map the driver.
-If u see `[+] success` all fine, then just run `Retard.exe` and gl hf.
+Now you should run `kernel.exe` to map the driver.
+If You see `[+] success` all fine, then just run `retardsense.exe` and Everything should load up fine.

 ---